 About

 We are both Vietnamese adoptees.
-Bert (the writer) is based in Canada and I (Jess) am the artist based in the UK.
+Bert (the writer) is based in USA and I, Jess (the illustrator), am the artist based in the UK.

 Me and Bert connected when I submitted some work art work for a book for adopted teens he edited called “Pieces of Me” in 2008 (which came out in Nov 2009 ).
 It also turns out he was part of AVI (Adopted Vietnamese International) a group i had been a part of for over 7 years!
 We just never really had the chance to talk before I submitted work to the book =P. It’s funny how these little connections and chance encounters to people happen =)